-The purpose of the Eleanor Humes Haney Fund is to carry on its founder's vision for the future.
-Elly Haney's life was a splendid example of commitment to shalom, the biblical concept of envisioning the essential well-being of all things making up God's creation—all people as well as all of nature.
+The purpose of the Haney-Leighton Fund is to carry on Elly and Debbie's shared vision for the future.
+Elly Haney founded the fund with a legacy gift, yet one more example of how she lived her life as a splendid example of commitment to shalom, the biblical concept of envisioning the essential well-being of all things making up God's creation-all people as well as all of nature.
 In the tradition of the prophets of Hebrew scripture, shalom involves diligently seeking peace and justice in the world.

 While Elly's understanding of shalom included both social welfare and social action, her deeper commitment was to social action.
 Social welfare seeks to aid the victims of poverty, racism, oppression and natural disasters.
 Social action seeks to change the political, social, cultural, economic and religious conditions which create victims in the first place.

 Elly spent her life seeking shalom and calling others to join in the search.
 Her commitment and actions grew out of a deep faith in the God revealed through the prophets and Jesus Christ.
 While her own faith was a radical expression of Christianity, she honored all religions and forms of faith and sought to work across those religious, ethnic and social lines that divide human beings from one another and from the earth.